smartcontractor/smartponzi-dapp/README.md

 $ geth --rpc --rpcaddr="localhost" --rpccorsdomain="*" --unlock=primary --rpcport="8080"  console
 ```

-Open index page with your favourite browser, click "Network" and type 127.0.0.1 as hostname and 8080 as port, hit Connect
+Open index page with your favourite browser, click "Network" and type 127.0.0.1 as hostname and 8080 as port, click "Connect"